Immunology

 Publication activity requirements

-The applicant must be an author/ co-author of at least two papers accepted in peer-reviewed journals indexed in the Web of Science (preferably with IF above the research field median) and should be a first author on at least one publication (shared first authorship should be communicated ex ante with the SAB).
-In exceptional and warranted cases, the SAB may decide otherwise; an example of such situation may be one excellent first author publication
+The applicant must be an author/ co-author of at least two papers accepted in peer-reviewed journals indexed in the Web of Science (preferably with IF above the research field median) and should be a first author on at least one publication (shared first authorship should be communicated ex ante with the Board).
+In exceptional and warranted cases, the Board may decide otherwise; an example of such situation may be one excellent first author publication.

 Defence requirements